socialincome-san/public/ui/CONTRIBUTION.md

 - Prefix CSS classes with `so-<component-name>`.
 - Use [BEM Style](https://en.bem.info/methodology/css/) if you write custom CSS.
-- Use Tailwind classes or `@apply` in CSS, whatever seems easier to read/maintain.
+- Use Tailwind classes or `@apply` in CSS, whichever seems easier to read/maintain.
 - Use Typescript types (in `.tsx`) to define properties of a component.
-- Document components in a way others understand the meaning and usage of it.
+- Document components in such a way that others understand its meaning and usage.

 **How to get started**: